Volkswagen Golf GTE Review 2025: Price, specs & boot space

 With the Volkswagen Golf GTE coming in just one trim level and engine combination, there is less to worry about when comparing prices.

-This undercuts the new list price for a Volkswagen Golf GTE, which now costs £40,050 without any options fitted.
+This undercuts the new list price for a Volkswagen Golf GTE, which now costs £40,140 without any options fitted.
+That, incidentally, is around £600 cheaper than a Golf GTI.

 The Volkswagen Golf GTE comes in just one trim level, but the German manufacturer has been particularly generous with the amount of equipment fitted as standard.

-Being one of the Volkswagen Golf’s performance variants, the GTE builds upon the well-equipped Golf R-Line, and shares a number of features seen on the Golf GTI and diesel Golf GTD.
+Being one of the Volkswagen Golf’s performance variants, the GTE builds upon the well-equipped Golf R-Line, and shares a number of features seen on the Golf GTI and the now-departed diesel Golf GTD.

 These include a performance bodykit, tailored for the Golf GTE with honeycomb detailing and blue trim used above the front grille and standard ‘IQ.
 Light’ adaptive LED headlights.
 There is also plenty of GTE badging and blue highlights, ensuring everyone knows you plumped for the plug-in hybrid.